Tokelau: Government

 The Union Islands (Revocation) Order in Council, 1948 after reciting the agreement by the governments of the United Kingdom and New Zealand that the islands should become part of New Zealand, revoked the Union Islands (No. 2) Order in Council, 1925, with effect from a date fixed by the Governor-General of New Zealand after he was satisfied that the New Zealand Parliament had provided for the incorporation of the islands with New Zealand, as it did by the Tokelau Islands Act 1948.
 Tokelau formally became part of New Zealand on 1 January 1949.

 The Dominion of New Zealand, of which Tokelau formerly was a part, has since been superseded by the Realm of New Zealand, of which Tokelau remains a part.
-Defence is the responsibility of New Zealand.
 When the British Nationality and New Zealand Citizenship Act 1948 came into effect on 1 January 1949, Tokelauans who were British subjects gained New Zealand citizenship; a status they still hold.

 Villages are entitled to enact their own laws regulating their daily lives and New Zealand law only applies where it has been extended by specific enactment.
 Serious crime is rare and there are no prisons, and offenders are publicly rebuked, fined or made to work.